savannah-martin/Book-Recommender/README.md

 ## Requirements

-Our SVM requires the following modules:
+Our project requires the following modules:
  - numpy
  - pandas
  - matplotlib